Mojo8898/OffSec-Notes/Playbook/12 Active Directory/0 Tools/BloodHound.md

 # Start bloodhound
 bloodhound
 ```

+**Note:** You can clear the database from inside the bloodhound GUI at the bottom of "Database Info"

 We can now use the `Upload Data` function on the right side of the GUI to upload the zip file, or drag-and-drop it into BloodHound's main window.